remzjohncarlo88/DevPartnersRainfall/README.md

 For nugget packages, if went missing, please run the commands below.
 * Re-install all nuget at once: **Update-Package –reinstall**
 * Install per nugget: **Update-Package –reinstall -ProjectName App**

+How to RUN the project.
+Upon rebuilding the entire solution successfully, please run the DevPartnersRainfall by hitting **F5** and test the endpoint from Swagger UI.
+For test project, kindly right click on the test project and hit **Run Tests**.